thetisproject/thetis/docs/source/download.rst

 .. note::

-   **Installing Firedrake can take up to an hour depending on the system.**
+   **Installing PETSc and Firedrake can take up to 30 minutes depending on the system.**

 After installation, in order to use Firedrake and install Thetis you need to activate the Firedrake virtualenv::